Happy people visiting Machu Picchu ruins, Peru

 Like Huayna Picchu, you need a pre-bought permit for Machu Picchu Mountain.
 It doesn’t sell out as fast, but it is still recommended to buy the ticket as soon as possible.

-The Machu Picchu Mountain trek is considered to be a moderate to challenging trek.
-You follow an original stone Inca Trail up to its peak, at 3,082m/10,111ft, which offers breathtaking views of the ruins and the valleys, and is 652m/2,139ft about Machu Picchu.
+The Machu Picchu Mountain trek is considered moderate to challenging.
+You follow an original stone Inca Trail up to its peak, at 3,082m/10,111ft, which offers breathtaking views of the ruins and the valleys, and is 652m/2,139ft above Machu Picchu.

 We recommend around 90 minutes to climb up and an hour to descend.
 During the wet season, the trail can become more slippery.
 Again, this is not suitable for people with a fear of heights - in places the trail is very steep and often follows the mountain edge.